Enhancing Android Malware Detection: The Influence of ChatGPT on Decision-centric Task: EMPIRICAL STUDY

 In our previous discussions, we demonstrated the effectiveness of existing detection solutions in detecting malicious software through a series of experiments.
 However, we also discover that despite their strong performance and high detection rates, they are still susceptible to dataset biases.
 Additionally, these solutions suffer from low interpretability.
 The reports they provide are often simple explanations of features, and some solutions only provide detection results.
 Developers cannot discern the reasons and basis for the decisions made by these solutions from these reports and detection results, which has raised concerns about their decision-making reliability.

 In contrast, compared to these decision-based detection solutions, ChatGPT, although unable to make explicit decisions, can provide a wealth of rich and detailed analysis and explanations.
 These analyses and explanations allow developers to gain deeper insights into the functionality used by the software and potential issues it may pose.
-Therefore, in order to improve and enhance detection solutions, we invite ten experienced developers, each with more than 10 years of experience in Android, to participate in a questionnaire. to participate in a carefully designed survey to further explore these aspects.
+Therefore, in order to improve and enhance detection solutions, we invite ten experienced developers to participate in a questionnaire.
+Six of the ten respondents are actively involved in antivirus software development, contributing their specialized expertise in identifying and mitigating security threats.
+Three respondents are engaged in artificial intelligence development, including predictive analytics, machine learning, and intelligent automation.
+The remaining respondent focuses on Android software development.
+Their expertise adds valuable context to the analysis, particularly in examining the practical implications of malware detection systems within the Android environment.
 We prepare four questions to gain a deeper understanding: \begin{enumerate} \item Are you acquainted with the current leading Android malware detection tools?
 How would you rate their beginner-friendliness on a scale of 0 to 5? \item From your experience, which facets of the existing Android malware detection solutions could be enhanced?
 Please provide ratings on a scale for the following dimensions: \begin{itemize} \item Interpretability: How clear and comprehensible are the results or outputs? \item Ease of Use: How user-friendly and intuitive is the software or tool? \item Convenience: How streamlined and efficient is the detection process? \item For each aspect, use a scale of 0 to 5, where: \begin{itemize} \item 0 denotes no improvement is needed; \item 5 means improvement is urgently needed. \end{itemize} \end{itemize}

 \item What are the advantages and disadvantages of non-decision-based large language models like ChatGPT compared to traditional Android malware detection tools that rely on decision-making? \item Would you be open to adopting a specialized large language model designed for Android malware detection if it becomes available in the foreseeable future? \end{enumerate}